alondahari/alondahari.github.io/_posts/ideas/2024-03-14-ssh-commit-signing-deep-dive.md

 Let's explore these benefits by signing a commit by contemplating the possibilities of what could go wrong if we didn't sign the commit.

+#### Integrity
-1. **Integrity**: Let's say you are working on a project with a team of developers.
+Let's say you are working on a project with a team of developers.
 One of the developers is a malicious actor who tampers with the code before committing it.
 If you don't sign your commits, there is no way to verify that the code has been tampered with.
 However, if you sign your commits, you can verify that the code has not been tampered with.